 For example, Pascha makes a vegan white chocolate bar that uses rice “milk” instead of dairy milk.

-Interestingly enough, some even argue that white chocolate is not “chocolate” because it doesn’t contain any cocoa solids.
 The only part of the cacao bean that white chocolate tends to contain is cocoa butter (the fat extracted from the cacao bean).

 Anything Else Vegans Might Look For In Chocolate?